Small-bore connectors for liquids and gases in healthcare applications - Part 7: Connectors for intravascular or hypodermic applications

-NOTE 1 The luer connector was originally designed for use at pressures up to 300 kPa.
+NOTE 2 The Luer connector was originally designed for use at pressures up to 300 kPa.

-ISO 80369-7:2016 does not specify requirements for the medical devices or accessories that use these connectors.
-Such requirements are given in particular International Standards for specific medical devices or accessories.
+This document does not specify requirements for the medical devices or accessories that use these connectors.
+Such requirements are given in particular documents for specific medical devices or accessories.

-ISO 80369-7:2016 does not specify requirements for the following small-bore connectors, which are specified in other International Standards:
+This document does not specify requirements for the following small-bore connectors, which are specified in other documents:

 - haemodialyser, haemodiafilter and haemofilter blood compartment ports (ISO 8637 and applicable portion of ISO 8638 referencing blood compartment ports);

-NOTE 2 Manufacturers are encouraged to incorporate the small-bore connectors specified in this part of ISO 80369 into medical devices or accessories, even if currently not required by the relevant particular medical device standards.
-It is expected that when the relevant particular medical device standards are revised, requirements for small-bore connectors, as specified in ISO 80369, will be included.
+NOTE 3 Manufacturers are encouraged to incorporate the small-bore connectors specified in this document into medical devices or accessories, even if currently not required by the relevant particular medical device documents.
+It is expected that when the relevant particular medical device documents are revised, requirements for small-bore connectors, as specified in ISO 80369, will be included.

-NOTE 3 ISO 80369‑1:2010, 5.8, specifies alternative methods of compliance with ISO 80369‑1:2010, for small-bore connectors intended for use with intravascular applications or hypodermic application medical devices or accessories, which do not comply with this part of ISO 80369.
+NOTE 4 ISO 80369-1:2018, Clause 7, specifies alternative methods of conformance with ISO 80369-1:2018, for small-bore connectors intended for use with intravascular applications or hypodermic application medical devices or accessories, which do not conform with this document.